Become a Quantitative Analyst

 Use quadratic optimization to create an indexing strategy and then build a rolling backtesting engine to compare your results to the benchmark

-He has an M.Sc. in Financial Analytics with high honors sponsored by Accenture, and a B.Sc. in Quantitative Finance from the Stevens Institute of Technology, where Dakota's work included research on risk averse two-stage stochastic programming problems for portfolio optimization.
+Dakota has a Master's in Financial Analytics, and did his undergrad in Quantitative Finance at the Stevens Institute of Technology, where his work included research on risk averse two-stage stochastic programming problems for portfolio optimization.